Bayesian nonparametric modeling of latent partitions via Stirling-gamma priors: Discussion

 More broadly, the Stirling-gamma is of interest as a new heavy-tailed distribution having positive support.
 There are multiple other application areas in which this new distribution may be useful.
 For example, the Stirling-gamma could be used as the choice of exponential family distribution within a generalized linear model framework when the common log-normal or gamma choices lack sufficiently heavy tails for the data at hand.
 Alternatively, noting that the Dirichlet distribution arises by normalizing independent gamma random variables, one could obtain an alternative distribution on the probability simplex by normalizing Stirling-gamma random variables.
 This new distribution may be ideal at characterizing the case in which there are a small proportion of large probabilities with the remaining concentrated near zero; a common desirable behavior for shrinkage priors on the simplex.

-When the reference sample size $m$ of a Stirling-gamma prior $\alpha\sim \mathrm{Sg}(a, b, m)$ diverges, the total number of clusters generated from a Stirling-gamma process as $n\to\infty$ is negative binomial-distributed.
-In future work, it will be interesting to study the relationship with models that choose a negative binomial prior directly for the number of components in a finite mixture; refer, for example, to \cite{Miller_Harrison_2018} and to the literature on Gibbs-type processes in which the number of clusters is a finite random quantity \citep{Gnedin2005, DeBlasi2015}.
+Other recent examples in this direction can be found in \citet{wang2024horseshoe}, who introduced a class of \emph{Pochhammer} distributions that include our Stirling-gamma as a special case.
+Interestingly, the Pochhammer prior is conjugate to the Dirichlet-multinomial model and can suitably handle sparsity in compositional count data by inducing continuous shrinkage via a horseshoe-type behavior \citep{Carvalho_2010} thanks to the implied heavy tails.
+Finally, we could also leverage upon the property of infinite divisibility enjoyed by all generalized gamma convolutions \citep{Bondesson1979}, of which the Stirling-gamma is a member, to construct flexible finite-dimensional stochastic processes extending Dirichlet-multinomial partitions; see \citet{Lijoi_2023}.